SpaghettiCodeClub/.github/profile/README.md

 # Spaghetti Code Club
-we write half ass code that shouldn't work 🍝👨‍💻
+we write half ass code that shouldn't work but it does🍝👨‍💻